amirr0r/notes/Infosec/Pwn/notes.md

 - `set context-sections <regs, disasm, args, code, stack, backtrace, expressions, ghidra>`: change the context displayed at each iteration (default: `registers, disasm, code, stack and backtrace`)
 - `context`: print the context
-- `vmmap`: prints memory map for current process
+- `vmmap`: prints memory map (sections) for current process
 - `vis_heap_chunks`: inspect heap memory
+- `dq <address>`: dump quadword at specific address (similar to `x/16x <address>`)
+- `xinfo <address>`: see which mapping a specific address resides at.
+- `top_chunk`: prints top chunk address and size

+___

+## Misc

+At runtime, a binary will use whichever GLIBC version is available on the OS it's installed on.

+A binary can be vulnerable to exploitation on one platform, and not vulnerable on a different platform.